Also Serving the Areas of Glen Burnie, Columbia, Silver Spring, Frederick, Anne Arundel and Howard Counties

 - Paid Time Off (Vacation Pay and Sick Leave) – As employers adapt to employees’ increasing desire for flexibility and seek to grasp a competitive edge in the job market, many companies’ policies regarding paid time off, vacation pay, and sick leave have changed drastically from what they once were.
 While Maryland employers have a certain amount of flexibility with regard to establishing policies for paid time off and financial compensation for accrued time, once they have policies in place, violating those policies can lead to valid claims by their employees.

-If you are an employer or employee in Maryland and you have questions about your rights with regard to state or federal wage and hour requirements, employment lawyer Joyce E. Smithey will be happy to discuss your situation in confidence.
+If you are an employer or employee in Maryland and you have questions about your rights with regard to state or federal wage and hour requirements, Annapolis wage issues lawyer Joyce E. Smithey will be happy to discuss your situation in confidence.
 To schedule an appointment, call (410) 269-5066 or get in touch online today.